flowjoystudio/auto-blog-schema/README.md

 | `fj-blog-date-modified` | Updated on |
 | `fj-blog-description` | Post summary / excerpt |
 | `fj-blog-url` | Slug or full URL field |

+> **Note:** In Webflow, the Collection List Wrapper is the element labelled "Collection List Wrapper" in the Navigator — one level above "Collection List", which is one level above "Collection Item".
+Make sure you select the correct element at each step.

 ---